starcitizen-lug/knowledge-base/wiki/Troubleshooting.md

     - Card with  8GB vram: `dxgi.maxDeviceMemory = 6144` and `d3d11.cachedDynamicResources = "a"`
     - Card with  6GB vram: `dxgi.maxDeviceMemory = 4096` and `d3d11.cachedDynamicResources = "a"`

-#### Vulkan Beta: Game fails to launch
-- There is an [issue with LibCUDA](https://github.com/jp7677/dxvk-nvapi/issues/174#issuecomment-2227462795) that prevents vulkan and DLSS from working on linux.
-- If using Wine-GE, add the environment variable `WINE_HIDE_NVIDIA_GPU=1` to enable vulkan
-- If using Wine or Wine-GE, see [instructions](https://github.com/starcitizen-lug/knowledge-base/wiki/Troubleshooting#dlssdeep-learning-super-sampling--vulkan) to patch libcuda to enable both vulkan and DLSS

 #### DLSS(Deep Learning Super Sampling) / Vulkan
 - There is a [memory allocation issue with LibCUDA](https://github.com/jp7677/dxvk-nvapi/issues/174#issuecomment-2227462795), where it attempts to allocate in a specific area already occupied by the game.
    - A possible solution would be patching LibCUDA file increasing this area.